 “Yo-no!” he whimpered.

-After muster, we stood back from our new friend as he read the orders.
+After muster, we stood back from our new friend as he scanned the contents of the envelope.
 A searing moment of silence.
 Then he smiled, and we closed in for a look.
 His orders were to the USS Sanctuary, a hospital ship he would join off the coast of Vietnam.
 It could have been much worse.

 Almost two years later I pulled into Hong Kong Harbor aboard the aircraft carrier, USS Ticonderoga.
 To my surprise, the Sanctuary was moored nearby.
 From a telephone on the quarterdeck, I called it up and asked for Robert Ferguson.
 It took a few minutes for their Officer of the Deck to search the roster and make the connection to his ward.